Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - importance: (optional because usually importance = influence, although there may be instances where this is not the case)
 - ratingType: (optional)

-We should envision that at some point, there will be a THRIVING MARKET for individual GrapeRankScorecards.
-It will be an easy matter to input a scorecard S and convert it into a rating r.
+We should envision that at some point, there will be a THRIVING MARKET for individual scorecards S. It will be an easy matter to "interpret" a scorecard S by converting it into a rating r.
+- r.rater = S.observer
+- r.ratee = S.observee
+- r.score = S.influence
+- r.confidence = S.confidence
+- r.context = S.context

+Note: the end user may want in some cases to alter the above identities.
+In particular, the context.
+This is one reason we call it *interpretation*!

 ## variable: GrapeRankScorecards (G)